Sageth/LotteryML/README.md

 - `scikit-learn`

 ### How to run
-Go to the directory you want to run and run `python <scriptname>.py`.
-That should be it.
-Nothing fancy.
+Go to the main directory and run `python lottery.py --gamedir <GAMEDIRECTORY>`.

+The argument `GAMEDIRECTORY` is a case-sensitive value of the game that you want to run.
+For example:
+`python lottery.py --gamedir NJ_Pick6`.
+Please note that not all games are fully working yet.

 ### Config
 `accuracy_allowance`: The model accuracy must be above this, in decimal. (.05 = 5%)